 Financial crisis: The final nail in the coffin

-The Portuguese government did try to improve the situation by releasing 2800 “Golden Visa“, aiming to increase foreign investment.
-The Golden Visa is basically permanent residency in Portugal, which can be obtained when foreign investors purchase a property in Portugal.
-80% of these Golden Visas were taken up by Chinese investors hoping to gain a residency in Europe.
+The Portuguese government attempted to improve the situation by releasing 2,800 “Golden Visa” aimed at increasing foreign investment.
+The Golden Visa program grants permanent residency in Portugal to foreign investors who purchase property in the country.
+Around 80% of these Golden Visas were taken up by Chinese investors seeking residency in Europe.

 Families living in shambles

-When most of the surrounding building is in shambles, many locals would choose to move away.
-The only people remaining in the area are tenets who are living off their cheap rents.
-As mentioned before, landlords are leaving these houses in ruins and we saw many families living in these ruined houses.
-The row of houses underneath the Ponte Luís I bridge left us the strongest impression because we actually saw some people living in these shambles.
-Some of the houses still retain their facades, but it is only an empty shell.
+When most of the surrounding buildings are in shambles, many locals choose to move away, leaving only tenants who are living off their cheap rents.
+As mentioned before, landlords are leaving these houses to rot, and we saw many families living in these decrepit homes.
+The row of houses underneath the Ponte Luís I bridge left the strongest impression because we actually saw people living in these ruins.
+While some of the houses still retain their facades, they are merely empty shells.

-As we walked around looking at these extremely poorly maintained houses, we saw many of them occupied.
-In parts of Porto, We felt like we were walking in an apocalyptic movie set based in Europe.
-It is hard to grasp the idea that we were walking in the city centre of the second-largest city in Portugal.
-I believe these buildings would have looked so glorious in the past when Portugal was at the height of its power.
+As we walked around and observed the extremely poorly maintained houses, we were surprised to find that many of them were actually occupied.
+In certain parts of Porto, we felt like we were walking through an apocalyptic movie set based in Europe.
+It was difficult to comprehend that we were actually in the city center of the second-largest city in Portugal.
+It’s a melancholic thought to consider how splendid these buildings must have appeared in the past, during Portugal’s peak of prosperity.